-Our Relationship with CRA, our former advisor
+Our Relationships with CRA, our former advisor

-Until April 1, 2014, and subject to certain restrictions and limitations, our business was managed pursuant to an advisory agreement (the "Advisory Agreement") with CRA.
-Beginning April 1, 2014, the Company became self-managed and hired employees to directly manage its operations.
+Until April 1, 2014, and subject to certain restrictions and limitations, our business was managed pursuant to an advisory agreement with CRA.
+Please refer to Item 3 Legal Proceedings in Part 1 of our Annual Report on Form 10-K for the year ended December 31, 2017 for more information regarding current legal proceedings involving CRA and the Company.